pnp/PnP/Solutions/Provisioning.UX.App/readme.md

 Once user is done with the views in the wizard, they will be presented with a confirmation view and the chance to change their inputs.
 Once they click the checkmark icon, the site request object data will be submitted to the engine.

 #### Coming Updates ####
-We are currently working an update to this interface which uses an angular schema form approach and aloows you to define a schema in json and the fields you wish to use.
+We are currently working an update to this interface which uses an angular schema form approach and will allow you to define a schema in json and the fields you wish to use.
 You can then use one line of html to load your form/view which will then be schema driven and defined there and not in your views.

 You will need to update App ID/Secret information in the web.config